psurya1994/books/cal-newport-deep-work.md

 ### Summary

-The book talks about the importance of doing distraction free work with tips on how you can get there.
-This book is one of my favourites, that I keep coming back to.
+The book talks about the importance of doing distraction free work and tips on how you can get there.
+This book is my all time favourite, a book that I keep coming back to.

 ### The importance of deep work